rosmerhyh/UR3_Admittance_Control/README.md

 # 🤖 Admittance Control for Reducing Human Physical Effort in Robot Programming through Motion Guidance

-This project contains Python scripts developed for experimental validation of admittance-based control strategies using a Universal Robots UR3 collaborative robotic arm.
-The main objective is to reduce the physical effort required by a human operator during the programming of linear robot trajectories through physical guidance.
+This repository contains Python scripts developed for experimental validation of **admittance control strategies** using a **UR3 collaborative robot**.
+The main goal is to reduce the **physical effort** required by human operators during the programming of linear trajectories, by simulating dynamic behaviors that guide robot motion through force interaction.

-It includes two main components:
+The system includes two main components:

-- **Control Robot**: Implements an **admittance control strategy** to guide the UR3 robot along a linear trajectory in the X-axis.
-The controller simulates a virtual **mass-spring-damper system** that governs the robot’s velocity in response to external forces applied by the user.
-This approach allows the robot to move compliantly and naturally, reducing the physical effort required for demonstration-based programming.
-The admittance control replaces the conventional freedrive mode with a dynamic behavior that can be tuned by adjusting the virtual inertia parameters.
-The user pushes the robot to teach a motion path, and the controller ensures that the resulting motion is smooth, responsive, and physically efficient.

-- **Disturbance Robot**: Simulates dynamic external disturbances that interact with the control robot’s motion.
-It applies controlled sinusoidal forces along the same axis to evaluate how different admittance configurations respond to unexpected or interfering forces during programming tasks.

-The entire interaction takes place along a **linear trajectory**, which allows for precise analysis of velocity and force responses under different virtual mass values.
-The system integrates force sensors (e.g., FSR) and provides real-time data logging and plotting of key metrics such as applied force, measured velocity, and acceleration.

-This setup supports direct comparison between admittance control and the standard freedrive mode in collaborative robotics.
-The scripts were used as part of a research study focused on improving human-robot interaction in industrial settings through intuitive and low-effort programming techniques.
+- **Control Robot**: Implements an **admittance-based velocity controller** that simulates a **virtual mass-spring-damper system**.
+The controller restricts motion to a **single axis (X-axis)** and enables compliant, force-responsive movement during human-guided programming.
+This approach aims to replace the standard freedrive mode with a more controllable and ergonomic alternative, improving interaction quality and reducing user fatigue.

+- **Disturbance Robot**: Applies controlled **sinusoidal forces** using the UR3's **force mode**, allowing the evaluation of the control robot’s responsiveness and robustness under external disturbances.
+It also includes functionality to react to sensor input (e.g., from an FSR) to simulate physical interaction or intentional interference.

+---

+## 🧪 Research Context & Contributions

+This project supports a study on **minimizing human physical effort** in programming-by-demonstration for collaborative robots in industrial environments.
+The key contributions of this work include:

+- ✅ Demonstrated the effectiveness of a **mass-based admittance control model** in reducing operator-applied force, particularly at **1 kg** and **5 kg** virtual mass settings.
+- ✅ Validated the **feasibility of admittance control** in robots like the UR3, which do not support torque-level control required for classical impedance control.
+- ✅ Compared the proposed method against adaptive and reinforcement-learning-based approaches, showing that a **fixed admittance model** can still achieve significant ergonomic improvements without added complexity.
+- ✅ Replicated the concept of **constrained task spaces** (as in He et al.) by enforcing motion only along the X-axis, allowing for isolated and measurable force interaction.
+- ✅ Provided a simpler, more accessible alternative to advanced adaptive methods (e.g., Reyes-Uquillas et al.), showing that **low-complexity controllers** can yield practical benefits in **stable, repetitive industrial tasks**.

+This codebase has been used in a peer-reviewed research article focused on enhancing **human-robot interaction through force-guided motion**, contributing to the development of safer, more ergonomic collaborative robotics solutions.